strewhella/mongoose-populator/README.md

 This will populate the `maker` field on each car, as well as the `owner` field on each `maker`

-Multiple fields can be requested, separated by spaces: `'some.field some.other.field'`
+Multiple fields can be requested, separated by spaces, of any arbitrary length and can also include arrays at any depth: `'some.field some.other.field'`

 Note each field along the chain will be populated, including array fields.